WilliamMurray-research/WilliamMurray-research/README.md

 With respect to my papers; again, I make extensive use of LLMs.
 The point is to clearly define, refine, and articulate my ideas into a form that I can learn from and develop upon.
 Every paper is read and iterated multiple times, and is checked for accuracy.
 They are not a flex or a status signal, but they are produced as genuine objects.

-I'm not a coder/ developer/ engineer/ programmer, but I am a fast learner.
+I'm not a coder/ developer/ engineer/ programmer; but I am a fast learner.

 ---